Olisun/All-the-News-That-s-Fit-to-Scrape/README.md

 ## Methodology:

-Used the web scraping class activities as a guideline, particularly #20 (scraping into Mongoose)
+Used the web scraping class activities as a guideline, particularly #20 (scraping into Mongoose).

 ## Problems Overcome:

 Getting the scraped content to load onto the DOM.
-Code snippet shown below.
-Fixed remaining bugs of note not showing by adjusting CSS.
+See code snippet shown below for further details.
+Fixed bug of note not showing by adjusting CSS (must give shout-out to Ron who pointed this out to me Friday morning).
 Fixed last bug with notes not saving.
-It was due to a syntax error.
+It was due to a syntax error in app.js.

 ## Problems Still Facing.